How a Manatee County Criminal Defense Attorney Can Help

 We approach every case with the same level of commitment, whether it is a minor misdemeanor or a serious felony.
 Our firm will provide you with a vigorous defense and the personal attention you deserve.

-Understanding Criminal Law in Florida
+Understanding Criminal Law in Florida and Manatee County

 In Florida, crimes are classified into two main categories: misdemeanors and felonies.
 The severity of the offense and its potential punishment are directly linked to its classification.